MARY ROSE ARTEFACTS

 unseen artefacts for the first time in 500 years.

-The exciting design of the new museum, has been developed to maintain as extensive visitor access as possible, balancing the
+The exciting design of the Mary Rose Museum, has been developed to maintain as extensive visitor access as possible, balancing the

 specific conservation conditions necessary to the ship's preservation and once completed will be a world-class visitor attraction.

 New galleries contain some of the thousands of objects recovered, in context, running the length of the ship, corresponding to deck